Relative \'etale slices and cohomology of moduli spaces: Applications

 If $k=\bC$ then, by \Cref{thm: two fibres of locally isotrivial family are cohomologically equivalent singular cohomology}, $M_{G}^d(C_1)$ and $M_{G}^d(C_2)$ satisfy \Cref{property: cohomologically equivalent over C} \end{proof}

 \begin{remark} It follows as in \Cref{loc triv} that the moduli spaces of semistable $G$-bundles on any two curves of the same genus are homeomorphic.
-This can also be seen directly as a consequence of the Narasimhan--Seshadri correspondence for $G$-bundles (see for example \cite[Thm.
-1.0.3 (3)]{balaji_seshadri}). \end{remark}
+This can also be seen directly as a consequence of the Narasimhan--Seshadri correspondence for $G$-bundles (see e.g. \cite[Thm.
+1.0.3(3)]{balaji_seshadri}). \end{remark}